-Pete McNally, a 3D artist with an impressive career, shared his thoughts on Artomatix, Capturing Reality, Substance Designer and the future of 3D production in general.
+Pete McNally, a 3D artist with an impressive career, shared his thoughts on Artomatix, Reality Capture, Substance Designer and the future of 3D production in general.

 Hi!
 My name is Pete McNally, I live and work in Dublin, Ireland.
 I started my career back in 2003 when I was hired out of an Art college to work as a character artist/animator for a small startup in the North West of Ireland called Torc Interactive.
 Although primarily I was hired to create high and low poly characters, the work soon shifted to many other areas of the game art and I learned a lot.
 I often had to leave my comfort zone completely and try new things.
 This led me to more of a 3D Generalist/Technical Artist role.
 Techniques and tools for normal maps were in their early stages and I often had to get creative with the applications available to try to raise the quality bar of the texture we were putting out.